Jatiya Sangsad Bhaban: Establishment

 In 1959, commander-in-chief Ayub Khan seized power in Pakistan through a military coup and imposed martial law.
 Aware of the economic, social and political disparity between the two administrative units of Pakistan, East and West, Khan declared Dhaka, the provincial capital of East Pakistan, the country's second capital and decided to build one of the buildings of National Assembly of Pakistan in the city.
 He believed constructing a modern legislative complex would placate the people of East Pakistan.
 The government sought assistance from South Asian activist and architect Muzharul Islam who recommended bringing in the world's top architects for the project.
 He initially attempted to bring Alvar Aalto and Le Corbusier, who were both unavailable at the time.
 Islam then enlisted Louis Kahn, his former teacher at Yale.
 Kahn submitted a preliminary design of the proposed building in Dhaka in 1960, which was approved by the government and land was acquired for its construction in 1961.
 A year after Kahn was fully commissioned to construct the building, in 1963, he went to East Pakistan to complete its design and construction began in 1964.
 When the liberation war of Bangladesh started in 1971, the construction of the building stopped.
+Since the building construction was halted during the war, the constituent assembly of Bangladesh governed through what is now the Old Sangsad Bhaban.
 In 1974, three years after the independence of Bangladesh, the third Mujib ministry decided to continue construction without changing the original design.
 Kahn died when the project was approximately three-quarters completed and it continued under David Wisdom, who worked for Kahn.
 It was completed on 28 January 1982.
 It took total of to complete the parliament complex.